 Objectives provide an important basis for assessing performance, but they are not the only opportunity/possibility.
 Meeting objectives need not necessarily mean that a teacher is awarded pay progression, though schools can make that a criterion for pay progression if they so wish.
 A school might consider that a teacher - who has made good progress, but not quite achieved, a very challenging objective - has performed better and made a more significant contribution than a teacher who met in full a less stretching objective.
 Similarly, a teacher may have achieved all their objectives but failed to meet all of the relevant standards.
+As part of a fair and open process, objectives should be agreed with teachers.
+This will be valuable in reducing workload and bureaucracy in terms of avoiding disputes between the appraiser and appraisee.

-Assessment may be based on evidence from a range of sources - for example, self-assessment, peer review, tracking pupil progress, lesson observations and the views of pupils and parents.
-The collection of evidence should be proportionate and not increase workload for teachers (for example, teachers should not be asked to produce written evidence against each of the teacher standards).
+The collection of evidence should be proportionate and not increase workload for teachers (for example, teachers should not be asked to produce written evidence against each of the teachers' standards).